veeso/tui-realm/docs/en/get-started.md

 Let's see now what are the key concepts of tui-realm.
 In the introduction you've probably read about some of them in **bold**, but let's see them in details now.
 Key concepts are really important to understand, luckily they're easy to understand and there aren't many of them:

-- **MockComponent**: A Mock component represents a re-usable UI component, which can have some properties for rendering or to handle commands.
-It can also have its own states, if necessary.
+- **MockComponent**: A Mock component represents a re-usable UI component, which can have some **properties** for rendering or to handle commands.
+It can also have its own **states**, if necessary.
 In practice it is a trait which exposes some methods to render and to handle properties, states and events.
 We'll see it in details in the next chapter.
 - **Component**: A component is a wrapper around a mock component which represents a single component in your application.
 It directly takes events and generates messages for the application consumer.
 Underneath it relies on its Mock component for properties/states management and rendering.
 - **State**: The state represents the current state for a component (e.g. the current text in a text input).
 The state depends on how the user (or other sources) interacts with the component (e.g. the user press 'a', and the char is pushed to the text input).
 - **Attribute**: An attribute describes a single property in a component.
 The attribute shouldn't depend on the component state, but should only be configured by the user when the component is initialized.
 Usually a mock component exposes many attributes to be configured, and the component using the mock, sets them based on what the user requires.